 The use of e-cigarettes, also referred to as vaping, has risen significantly in popularity in recent years.
-The company JUUL has managed to dominate this area with their variety of products that have become alarmingly popular among youth, especially high school and college aged consumers.
+The company JUUL has managed to dominate this area with its variety of products that have become alarmingly popular among youth, especially high school and college-aged consumers.
 This is thought to be a result of their youth-centric marketing tactics as well as their product’s sleek, discreet design and variety of enticing flavors, like creme brulee and fruit medley.

 Pneumonia Associated with Use of JUUL E-cigarette

 Many people often hail vaping as a safer alternative to smoking traditional cigarettes.
 However, JUUL e-cigarette use does not come without hazards.
 The inhalation of any chemical substance by humans puts their lungs and airways at risk.
 Particularly, an increased risk of developing several dangerous types of pneumonia, such as Hypersensitivity Pneumonitis or Eosinophilic Pneumonia.
 These conditions usually result in hospitalization, can require further care in ICU or the use of mechanical ventilation, or may eventually prove to be fatal.
 Users of the JUUL e-cigarette specifically can develop these issues very quickly.

 According to Reuters Health, “people who smoke e-cigarettes might have an increased risk of developing pneumonia because the vapor could help bacteria stick to cells lining the airways.”
 Pneumonia usually occurs as the result of a lung infection and can stem from a virus, strain of bacteria, or fungus entering the airways and lungs.
 The infection causes the tiny airways and air sacs inside the lungs, the alveoli; to fill with fluid that compromises breathing and lung function.